Alumsdesigns/quizverse-checkdeployment/readme.md

 - **Semantic structure** for assistive technology

 ## Acknowledgements
+- Thanks to MDN, W3Schools, and WebAIM for accessibility guidance.
-- Thanks to code institute and w3schools for their support
+- Thanks also to code institute and w3schools for their support

+---